Landscape Design Q&A With An Award-Winning Designer

-Nine times out of ten people are like, ‘Don’t put orange in the front of my house.’
-Then you get the occasional person who’s like, ‘I love orange’ and I get [excited] because there are a whole grouping of plants I can actually use.”
+Nine times out of ten people say, ‘Don’t put orange in the front of my house.’
+Then you get the occasional person who says, ‘I love orange’ and I get excited because there is a whole grouping of plants I can actually use.

 Is there a certain formula you use to decide which varieties to use?